 So you’re all settled in Antigua.
 You found a beautiful house with a courtyard overlooking Agua Volcano, or a terrace where you can catch Fuego Volcano eruptions comfortably and safely out of harm.
 Life is good, you’ve already figured out two or three favorite restaurants you love to frequent, everything’s new and exciting, and you can’t believe you’ve already moved here after so much planning and daydreaming.

 This honeymoon period with Antigua lasts about a month or two because eventually, you’ll start feeling out of sorts.
-Sure, food’s great, but you can’t keep eating out every day.
+Sure, the food’s great, but you can’t keep eating out every day.
 Soon, you’ll start craving those things you had back home, like Dijon mustard, sweet relish, maybe bacon.
 Local Bodegona Supermarket has served you well, but the selection starts feeling limited.
 Shopping at the Mercado is still a bit confusing and because your Spanish is limited, you haven’t gotten the intricacies of bargaining quite right yet.

 What you want to do, at least until you get your bearings, is go grocery shopping, Gringo style.
 Someplace where you can just fill up a cart with all the brands you know and love, whip out that credit card when the bill is due, no need for chit-chat or haggling.